Markonick/cboe-pitch/README.md

 To this end we will copy the **pitch data file** containg the stock orders in the celery folder, for the celery

-task to pick it up and parse it.
-First of all make sure we do not have a **pitch_data.txt** file already in celery folder.
+task to pick up and parse it.
+First of all, make sure no **pitch_data.txt** files already exist in the celery folder.

-If this is ok, then let's copy the file, which will effectively kick off a task at the next 10 second scheduler beat:
+If none, then let's copy the file, which will effectively kick off a task at the next 10 second scheduler beat:

     cp pitch_data.txt celery